tonyta/active_model_serializers_matchers/README.md

   has_many :entrees, key: :dishes, serializer: FoodSerializer end

-RSpec.describe MenuSerializer, type: :serializer do subject { described_class }
+RSpec.describe MenuSerializer, :type => :serializer do
+  subject { described_class }
   it { should have_many(:entrees).as(:dishes).serialized_with(FoodSerializer) }
   it { should have_many(:entrees).serialized_with(FoodSerializer).as(:dishes) }